-The Loeb-Sullivan School of International Business and Logistics currently requires 36 credits for graduation for the M.S. degree program.
+The Loeb-Sullivan School of International Business and Logistics currently requires 36 credits for graduation for the M.S. in GLMM degree program.
 The policy of the L-S School is to allow up to 12 credits of M.S. degree program curriculum courses to be accumulated by non-matriculated students.
+Credits are not transferrable between the on campus GLMM graduate program and the online ILM graduate program.

 The part-time student who has earned 12 credits from the M.S. degree program must matriculate or be declared MS Expired.
 Only those credits earned in the three years immediately preceding matriculation will be accepted.
-No more than 12 M.S. degree program credits will be accepted at the time of matriculation.
-A student who has been placed on MS Expired and seeks re-admittance to the program shall be considered a new applicant and must re-apply under the newest catalog course requirements.
+No more than 12 M.S.
+GLMM degree program credits will be accepted at the time of matriculation.
+A student who has been placed on MS Expired and seeks re-admittance to the GLMM program shall be considered a new applicant and must re-apply under the newest catalog course requirements.